Article Collection

 CMD [ "/hello2" ]

-Note that Dockerfiles only define how images will be built, not how they will be named or which version they will have; those options are passed at build time.
+Note that Dockerfiles only define how images are built, not how they are named or which version they are; those options are passed at build time.

 docker build -f Dockerfile -t hello-world2 . # (Don't forget the dot at the end)